ddttom/doc2web/README.md

    - **Solution**: Update to v1.2.4 which implements automatic section ID generation
    - **Diagnostic**: Run the debug script and check for section IDs in the HTML output
    - **Fix**: Verify that the HTML contains proper id attributes with the pattern "section-X-Y-Z"

+5. **Character Overlap Issues**
+   - **Symptom**: Characters overlapping in paragraphs with indentation or numbering
+   - **Solution**: Update to v1.2.5 which fixes spacing and positioning for numbered elements
+   - **Diagnostic**: Inspect the HTML for proper padding and margin values
+   - **Fix**: Verify that the CSS contains proper box model properties for numbered elements

+6. **Roman Numeral Display Issues**
+   - **Symptom**: Roman numerals (I, II, V, VI, etc.) not displaying correctly in section headings
+   - **Solution**: Update to v1.2.5 which adds special handling for Roman numerals
+   - **Diagnostic**: Check the HTML for the roman-numeral-heading class
+   - **Fix**: Ensure the CSS contains specific rules for Roman numeral sections

 ### General Issues